Building as a science.

 I have just heard Professor Brian Cox on the TV talking about the role of science and engineering, how there has been a renewed interest in these subjects and how the UK punches above its weight.
 Undoubtedly true in my view, but I would also like to add another dimension to this.
-If I said building is a science, how many of you would scoff at the comment.
-To raise the question in another way, how many times do you hear the words building, and science in the same sentence?
+If I said the building is a science, how many of you would scoff at the comment?
+To raise the question in another way, how many times do you hear the words building and science in the same sentence?

 Written by Tony Keller – Building Tectonics Ltd